ralfebert/swiftui-garden/Articles/Handling different iOS versions in a View body.md

 ```

 ::: warning
-* Do NOT forget to return `content` in the else block or the View will be missing in the old iOS version
+* Always return `content` in the else block or the View will be missing in the old iOS version
-* Do NOT use this for other conditions that can change during runtime (static things like iOS version, "iPhone or iPad" are fine though).
+* Only use this for conditions that cannot change at runtime.
+Static values like iOS version, "iPhone or iPad" are fine.
 Otherwise the View hierarchy will change and state will be thrown away / transitions will break.
 :::

 ## Tweaking values